mengbinhao/jack-note/docs/my/phone interview.md

 1. tell me a little bit about yourself?
 Good afternoon, interviewer, It is my honor to introduce myself here.You can call me Jack.
 35 years old

-I graduated from Xi' an Polytechnic University in computer and science Technology in 2008
+I graduated from Xi'an Polytechnic University in computer science and Technology in 2008

-So by now I have more than 10 years work experience and served for 4 different companies
+So far I have more than 10 years work experience and served for 4 different companies

 I started off my career as JAVA delevopment engineer in Shaan'xi electric power company.I was in charge of development interface to other system, like ERP、OA system and so on, I alse assisted with training key customers, to maintain the relationship for company, I was in that position over 6 years, Beacuse of long-term business trip, I quit this job